srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 #### Encode the assumptions using assertions

-- If your code makes an assumption don’t just write a comment, but implement an assertion so the code can’t be executed if the assertion is not verified (instead of failing silently)
+- If your code makes an assumption don't just write a comment, but implement an assertion so the code can't be executed if the assertion is not verified (instead of failing silently)
   ```python
   hdbg.dassert_lt(start_date, end_date)